 The NYU Ability Project partnered with Charter Spectrum Cable and the NYC Media Lab to research universal design in home entertainment.

 The work spanned an interdisciplinary team in conducting user research, rapid prototyping and testing with individuals with disabilities to inform Charter’s accessibility strategy.

 As GUI team lead, I led the portion of the study specifically assessing Spectrum's website.
 After user testing the current user interface, our team prototyped and user-tested a redesigned version.
-We successfully built the GUI to be screenreader useable, and invited end-user testers to test the prototype for graphical, cognitive and screenreader usability.
+We successfully built the GUI to be screenreader useable.
+We then invited end-user testers to assess the prototype we built to test graphical, cognitive and screenreader usability.
 We found our prototype to be a significant improvement against Spectrum's current site.

 Deliverables for the broader project included a whitepaper detailing: